 During settlement negotiations and trial proceedings, our medical experts’ opinions, executed reports, and testimony will be used to prove negligence, causation, and damages.
 The experts will testify at depositions in most cases, and if your case goes to trial, experts will testify on your behalf during a trial to prove the case and to provide the jury with evidence that the defendants caused you harm due to their violations of the applicable national standards of care.

 Patients often consult with other doctors for treatment after they suffer harm from negligence.
 We refer to those physicians as subsequent treating physicians.
 Sometimes they make statements to patients that are critical of the negligent doctors.
 However, these subsequent physicians do not have all of the information and are oftentimes hesitant to officially criticize their colleagues on the record.
 We encourage our clients to seek the best medical care for their injuries.
 For our cases, we will retain independent medical experts to support the case and to testify.

-Bertram Law Group, PLLC works with highly qualified medical experts, biomedical engineers and other health care experts who have the proper credentials and can testify to support the elements of your claim for medical negligence.
+The medical malpractice lawyers at Bertram Law Group, PLLC work with highly qualified medical experts, biomedical engineers, and other health care experts who have the proper credentials and can testify to support the elements of your claim for medical negligence.